fringers/hack4med/README.md

 # Hack4med app

-This project consist of a python model data, mobile/web app and presentation
+This project consist of a python model, mobile/web app and presentation

 ## Useful links